-Forest and Fire Ecology Field Technician Positions Now Open
+Fire Ecology Field Technician & Botanist Positions Now Open

-The Stephens Wildland Fire Lab at UC Berkeley is seeking a field crew of four employees to conduct fire ecology, forestry, botany, and bat acoustic surveys for the summer of 2021.
-The work will support two fire ecology studies and represent an opportunity to gain varied experience in some of California’s most dynamic and beautify landscapes.
+The Stephens Wildland Fire Lab at UC Berkeley is seeking a field crew of six employees to conduct fire ecology, forestry, botany, and bat acoustic surveys for the summer of 2022.
+The work will support two fire ecology studies and represent an opportunity to gain varied experience in some of California’s most dynamic and beautiful landscapes.

 Managed wildfire in Sierra Nevada Wilderness

 The study will investigate how the restoration of wildland fire influences forest structure, aboveground carbon, and plant and bat biodiversity in Yosemite National Park.
 Results from this study may guide policy and fire management strategies in the Sierra Nevada intended to increase ecosystem resilience in a rapidly changing world.
 Backcountry forest inventories and bat acoustic surveys will be conducted, including in areas burned in the 2022 Red Fire in Yosemite’s Illilouette Valley.

 Amah Mutsun Monitoring in San Vicente Redwoods

 The Stephens lab crew will work in partnership with Amah Mutsun Land Trust Stewards to monitor the effects of post-fire fuel treatments of varying intensities on forest health, botany, archaeobiology, pathology, and entomology.
 The study area is based in mixed hardwood forests in the San Vicente Redwoods Preserve in the Santa Cruz Mountains, which burned in the 2020 CZU Lightning Complex Fire.
 Sampling efforts will include post-treatment inventorying for fuels, trees, shrubs and herbaceous vegetation.